 Update July 2017:

 ALC has created a new BACnet Scheduling Add-on to address the issues found below.
-This has been successfully tested and is now the recommended path for Events2HVAC integration to WebCtrl.
+This has been successfully tested and is now the recommended path for Events2HVAC integration to WebCtrl if you plan on pushing exception schedules instead of binary values.
 Please contact your ALC representative to get more details on the add-on.

 The new BACnet SendExceptionSchedules action in Events2HVAC was designed to push dynamic schedules from E2H to HVAC controller schedules.
 However, this is NOT recommended for Automated Logic WebCtrl HVAC systems without the use of the new ALC Scheduling Add-On (See update at top).